Dr Alvy Ray Smith cofounded - or was present at the beginning of - four centers of computer graphics excellence:

 Photo by Karen Moskowitz

-After that he became the first Graphics Fellow at Microsoft, 1994-1999, and before the four centers he was Visiting Scientist with Xerox PARC = Palo Alto Research Center (1974), during its heyday, and a professor of computer science at New York University (1969-73) and the University of California at Berkeley (1974).
+After those four centers he became the first Graphics Fellow at Microsoft, 1994-1999, and before them he was Visiting Scientist with Xerox PARC = Palo Alto Research Center (1974), during its heyday, and a professor of computer science at New York University (1969-73) and the University of California at Berkeley (1974).
 He worked briefly with Jim Blinn at Cal Tech's Jet Propulsion Laboratory in 1979 on special effects for Carl Sagan's Cosmos series for public television.

 See Dealers of Lightning for an excellent rendition of his Xerox PARC days.